-Additionally, a command set that performs all system functions is available to users at the command-line interface (CLI).
-Commands configure system settings and provide displays of system hardware status, feature configuration, and operation.
+Additionally, a command set that performs all system functions is available to users through the CLI.
+Commands configure system settings and display system hardware status, feature configuration, and operation.

-The command-line interface is available through a serial console or through an Ethernet connection using SSH or Telnet.
+The command-line interface is available through a serial console or through an Ethernet connection using SSH, Telnet, or serial over LAN (SOL).